BR19-gh/br19-portifolio/README.md

 ## Overview

-This is my updated Portfolio, created using React Native Web, Expo, Nativewind, GlueStack and several npm packages, you can use its templates for personal purposes only.
+This is my updated Portfolio, created using React Native Web, Expo, Nativewind, gluestack-ui and several npm packages, you can use its templates for personal purposes only.

 ## Installation